MaadhavBhatt/ai-suffix-chrome-extension/README.md

 - The extension monitors your Google searches
 - When you search on Google, it automatically adds '-ai' to your search query
-- This helps filter out AI-generated content from your results
+- This helps filter out the AI overview from your results
 - Works seamlessly in the background - no user interaction required

 ## Files

 - `manifest.json` - Extension configuration
 - `background.js` - Main functionality script
+- `main_popup.html` - The popup interface that appears when clicking the extension icon
 - `README.md` - This documentation

 ## License